-Gluten-free cheese balls are loaded with Monterey Jack and Parmesan cheeses, milk, butter, eggs and tapioca starch.
+Gluten-Free Cheese Balls are loaded with Monterey Jack and Parmesan cheeses, milk, butter, eggs, and tapioca starch.
 Then baked for 20 minutes.
-These bite-size cheese balls in Brazil are traditionally called Pao De Queijo.
+These bite-sized cheese balls in Brazil are traditionally called Pao De Queijo.

 Since the Soccer World Cup is hosted in Brazil, I wanted to honor our Brazilian friends around the world with these delicious cheese treats.

 My blogger friend Marcellina made them, and the recipe looked so easy, I was inspired to try them.